ericbannon/ecr-terraform-mirror/README.md

 * Each repository copy is invoked in a single lambda function
 * repo-tags var allows to specify which tags to mirror (if not all or latest)

-Note: ECR repo can be specified in the dst_repo variable in tfvars

 ## Architecture

 ![Architecture Diagram](assets/arch.png)